-- There is a different kind of sadness, a change from a bitter sadness to a sweet one. - You are planning for the future by finding rewarding things to do and people to invest your time in. - You can talk about your loss without feeling hopeless or helpless.
-You have memories to share. - You give yourself permission to "take a break" from grief, to enjoy other aspects of life, and you don't see this as a betrayal to the person who died.
+- There is a different kind of sadness, a change from a bitter sadness to a sweet one. - You are planning for the future by finding rewarding things to do and people to invest in. - You can talk about your loss without feeling hopeless or helpless.
+You have memories to share. - You give yourself permission to "take a break" from grief, to enjoy other aspects of life (and you don't see this as a betrayal of the deceased).

-- Appetite and sleep patterns may be getting back to normal. - The times are more frequent when you feel free from the heaviness of loss and you can enjoy pleasure without guilt. - You feel you are relating to others again.
+- Nutritional intake and sleep patterns may be getting back to normal. - The times are more frequent when you feel free from the heaviness of loss and you can enjoy pleasure without guilt. - You feel you are relating to others.